 The recreational fishery for Razor clams is supported by the Council of the Haida Nation who provide biotoxin monitoring on a year round basis.
 Recreational harvesters are required to hold a valid British Columbia Tidal Waters Sport Fishing Licence to harvest razor clams.
-The recreational harvest of razor clams is restricted to a daily limit of 50 clams and a total possession limit of 100 clams.
+The recreational harvest of razor clams has been reduced to a daily limit of 25 clams and a possession limit of 50 clams for the 2019 -2020 season.
+This limit will be reviewed for the 2020-2021 season following the review of stock assessment data.
 There is no size limit for razor clams harvested recreationally.
 However, the In-Season Management Committee strongly urges all razor clam harvesters to respect the commercial fishery minimum size limit of 90mm or greater through the greatest breadth of the shell (see Appendix 4).
 Respecting this minimum size limit will ensure conservation of juvenile clam stocks and allow them to reproduce before they are recruited into the fishery.